freeradius-xx/distributed-system-with-nservicebus-and-microservices/website/README.md

 Desktop App (CRM)

 They are playing together through MSMQ.
 Events are being published through Microservices, based on Pub/Sub pattern.
-To see complete workflow in action you'll need to open every solution and mark some projects as startable:
+To see complete workflow in action you'll need to mark these projects as startable:

 1) CRM
   - Crm.Client.Wpf